 “Akshatani, Suvarnani, Kramukai: Phala Samyutamu, Dampatyom Deerghmaayushymu, Brahma Grandhim Vidheeyathe”

-Turmeric Twig: Turmeric indicates luck, health and glow.
-It is used expecting to have beautiful, upright, and wise children.
+Turmeric Twig: Turmeric symbolises fortune, health, and radiance.
+It is used in the hope of having handsome, upright, and wise offspring.

-Betel Leaves: Betel is a combination of leaves, nuts and a bit of white cement, and all have different characteristics.
-However the combination works wonderfully.
+Betel Leaves: Betel is a mixture of leaves, nuts, and a trace of white cement, all of which have distinct properties.
+However, the mix is wonderful.

 Both the bride and the groom should maintain excellent connections with either of their families, and two different sets (both the bride and groom’s) are tied together for the same reason.
 After spending 7 hours together, they start to feel different things, like love, affection, fondness, closeness, friendship, and so on.